Coddeus/Voronoi/README.md

 ### First time, beforehand
 Create a folder named `output` in the cloned project root.
 ### Every time
-If generating less frames than previously, you can empty the `output` folder manually so the excess frames are'nt concatenated in the video.
-I use FFmpeg to concat the output images into a video.
+After the images generation, I use FFmpeg to concat the output images into a video.
 Useful commands:
 ``` bash
 # Dev